JYCabello/yeray-booster-tryout/rfc.md

 }
 ```

-The issue with this is that it is perfectly possible (and happens often) that a second consumer attempts the same command in the time the first takes to make the decision and insert the event into the stream.
+The issue with this, is that it is perfectly possible (and often happens) that a second consumer attempts the same command in the time the first takes to make the decision and insert its event into the stream, rendering the decision made by the second one inconsitent.

 ```mermaid
 sequenceDiagram